Canonical embedded and non-embedded resolution of singularities for excellent two-dimensional schemes: Permissible blow-ups

 \end{theorem}

-The question only depends on the local ring $\cO_{X,x}$, and by Lemma \ref{completion.nu.2} (2) we may assume that we consider the spectrum of a complete local ring and the closed point $x$ in it.
-Moreover, by the structure theory of complete noetherian rings every such ring is a quotient of a regular complete (hence excellent) local ring.
+The question only depends on the local ring $\cO_{X,x}$, and by Lemma \ref{completion.nu.2} (3) we may assume that we consider the spectrum of a complete local ring and the closed point $x$ in it.
+Moreover, by the Cohen structure theory of complete local noetherian rings (see \cite{EGAIV}, 1, (0.19.8.8)) every such ring is a quotient of a (complete) regular local ring.
 Therefore Theorem \ref{nf.dir} is implied by the following result.